In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 Hjörleifshöfði and Hjörleifshaugur burial mound to the right in this photo

 An hour's relatively easy hike will take you up to the top of Hjörleifshöfði.

-You can read the story of the blood-brothers in my travel-blog the Historical Hjörleifshöfði Promontory in South-Iceland - Part I - the Blood Brothers Ingólfur and Hjörleifur, where I have added a lot more information and photos plus directions to this historical place.
+You can read the story of the blood-brothers in my travel-blog the Historic Hjörleifshöfði Promontory in South-Iceland - Part I - the Blood Brothers Ingólfur and Hjörleifur, where I have added a lot more information and photos plus directions to this historic place.

 Þorgeirsdys burial mound at Hraunhafnartangi

 In Melrakkaslétta plains at 66 degrees North, you will find a huge heap of stones - which represents the northernmost protected relics in Iceland, declared as protected back in 1931.
 This is the burial mound of the Viking Þorgeir Hávarsson - called Þorgeirsdys burial mound.
 Another burial mound close by is Gautsdys - of Gautur Sleituson.

 Þorgeir's story is mentioned in the Saga of Sworn-Brothers (Fóstbræðrasaga), but in this Saga, you can read about the sleighing of Þorgeir Hávarsson in the first part of the 11th century. Þorsteinn defended himself Viking style and killed 14 of his attackers.